 In any group of people, you can expect at least one person to undermine a large analytics initiative, usually for one of two reasons:

 - They lack analytics understanding: Will someone come out and say, “I believe making an evidence-based decision is bad”?
 Of course not.
-They might say the right things on the surface, but come decision time, their uncertainty about unfamiliar analytics techniques means they'll push for projects to be postponed in favour of more familiar endeavours...organisations tend to fund things they understand.
+They might say the right things on the surface, but come decision time, their uncertainty about unfamiliar analytics techniques means they'll push for projects to be postponed in favour of more familiar endeavours - this is because organisations tend to fund things they understand.

 With both of these challenges, the answer lies in seeking advice - both internal and external.
 If you don’t have the analytics know-how to adequately explain the value to important stakeholders, bring someone to the meeting who does.
 If you need help determining exactly what initiative would have the most tangible benefits for everyone across the business, talk to someone who has sorted out these same issues for dozens of other organisations.
 Just like you would before embarking on any significant business venture, make sure you consult with experts in the field who can give you valuable guidance and perspective.